8UA/gen/README.md

 12 characters strings generator useful for generating random passwords.
 ### How to use
-Execute the python script and close it when you're done, The strings will saved on output.txt.
+Execute the python script and close it when you're done, The strings will be saved on output.txt.